LuoXiaoHeics/XAL/README.md

 If you expect to implement this framework in other text classification tasks, you need to add a new processor in ```glue_utils.py```, and change the number of iterations and data selection in ```run_active_rank.py```.

+## Generate Explanations
+The scripts can be found in ```chatgpt_query.ipynb``` using jupyter notebook.
+You need to add your openai key to the codes.

+## Datasets
+You can directly download the processed data together with explanations from [link](https://drive.google.com/file/d/14Cr58i9alYv5LvrsVJ4XXEBy_4iL5ivm/view?usp=sharing).